soxueren/atsd/integration/spss/modeler/no-tables-fix.md

-## How to configure ODBC data source to show tables
+## Re-configure ODBC Data Source

+This document describes how to reconfigure the ODBC datasource if the list of tables displayed in a client application needs to be updated.

-- Go to **Start**, type `ODBC` and launch ODBC Data Source Manager under an Administrator account
+- Click on **Start** button, type `ODBC` and launch ODBC Data Source Manager under an Administrator account

 ![](images/odbc_1.png)